1994 NCAA Division I softball tournament

 The 1994 NCAA Division I softball tournament was the thirteenth annual tournament to determine the national champion of NCAA women's collegiate softball.
 Held during May 1994, thirty-two Division I college softball teams contested the championship.
 The tournament featured eight regionals of four teams, each in a double elimination format.
 The 1994 Women's College World Series was held in Oklahoma City, Oklahoma from May 26 through May 30 and marked the conclusion of the 1994 NCAA Division I softball season.
-Arizona won their third championship, and second consecutive, by defeating 4–0 in the final game.
+Arizona won their third championship, and second consecutive, by defeating Cal State Northridge 4–0 in the final game.
 It was the first final game since 1986 to not feature UCLA.